Droog71/voxel_tracker/README.md

 Voxel Tracker is a tool for viewing locality specific trends in COVID-19 case data.
 This tools runs inside of Minetest, an open source voxel game engine.
-To install Voxel Tracker, you must first install Minetest which can be downloaded here https://www.minetest.net/.
+To install Voxel Tracker, you must first install Minetest which can be downloaded here: <a href="https://www.minetest.net/">https://www.minetest.net/</a>.
 Then, you can clone this repository in the Minetest games directory.
-See here https://wiki.minetest.net/Games#Installing_games for more information about the installation of games within the Minetest engine.
+More information is available here: <a href="https://wiki.minetest.net/Games#Installing_games">'Installing games in Minetest'</a>

 In order to run Voxel Tracker, you will need to add the mod to your trusted mods list.
 To do so, click on the 'Settings' tab in the main menu.